celador/ForceCode/README.md

 # ForceCode for Visual Studio Code

-For now, this extension isn't compatible with the Salesforce apex replay debugger extension!!!
-I have plans to implement a config option for compatibility in the future.

 These will eventually be replaced.
 They are based on the original extension.
 [![Version](https://vsmarketplacebadge.apphb.com/version/JohnAaronNelson.ForceCode.png)](https://marketplace.visualstudio.com/items?itemName=JohnAaronNelson.ForceCode)
 [![Installs](https://vsmarketplacebadge.apphb.com/installs/JohnAaronNelson.ForceCode.png)](https://marketplace.visualstudio.com/items?itemName=JohnAaronNelson.ForceCode)